Huftierchen/udm-ddns-reconnect/README.md

 * verify username/password are correct
 * ensure password is not being truncated by YAML (`#` needs quotes!)
-* UDM may use keyboard-interactive auth; the app supports it when `tryKeyboard` is enabled.
+* UDM may use keyboard-interactive auth; the app supports this already.